A Leadership Framework – and how to keep it running

 A few years later, I was promoted or rather cherry-picked to work for the Executive Committee of the same company.
 The ExCo member who hired me, and I met in Moscow, where I was leading a strategy project and where he headed steering committees for numerous investment projects – which became part of my new responsibilities later as well.

 My colleague and I were assigned to run a global roadmap strategy in Russia, which we started with a lot of enthusiasm and energy.
 However, after a couple of months of not receiving any support from the local project manager, who eventually had full responsibility for the project, it felt like flogging a dead horse.
 On top, the Russian organisation had more than 60 corporate projects running of which many to do with expansion, so there was little chance that we would succeed.
-At the same time, we were running projects in India and New Zealand, so we decided it was best to stop our Moscow activities and concentrate on the others.
+At the same time, we were also fully engaged in projects in India and New Zealand, so we decided it was best to stop our Moscow activities and concentrate on the others.

 That makes sense, he said.
 He smiled and complimented me for having the guts to do this and not being the typical corporate soldier.
 Three weeks later he invited me for an interview.

-I worked in this new capacity before and during the Great Financial Crisis.
+I worked in this new capacity assisting the ExCo, before and during the Great Financial Crisis.
 Once the dark clouds of the crisis covered our market area, my boss invited me for a glass of wine and asked me to go through this crisis together as a team to return the area to prosperity.
 It was a question from man to man, not from boss to employee.

 I was responsible for the strategic plans for large turnaround projects, stopping expansion plans, mothballing manufacturing lines, and restructuring organisations in Eastern Europe, Russia and Azerbaijan.
 My boss had the overall responsibility and called the shots, which included laying off top executives, withdrawing investment budgets and overseeing tough cost-cutting programs.